sunfishcode/c-ward/eyra/README.md

 }
 ```

-This tells Rust that eyra is actually used and the libraries should
+This tells Rust that Eyra is actually used and the libraries should actually
-actually be linked in.
+be linked in.

 And finally, a build.rs file to add `-nostartfiles` to the link flags to
-disable the host startup code, so that eyra can provide its own. build.rs:
+disable the host startup code, so that Eyra can provide its own. build.rs:

 ```rust
 fn main() {